Q3 2021 Financial Statements | MarketScreener

 $

-The accompanying notes form an integral part of these condensed consolidated interim financial statements.
+The accompanying notes are an integral part of these condensed consolidated interim financial statements.

 Three months ended